smilesmith9879/GCV6/README.md

 - SDA → GPIO2 (Pin 3)
 - INT → Not required, but can be connected to any available GPIO pin for interrupt-based readings

+### Fault Tolerance

+The system includes robust fault tolerance for the IMU:

+- **Automatic Detection**: The system automatically detects if the MPU6050 is connected
+- **Graceful Degradation**: If the IMU is not available, the system falls back to camera-only SLAM
+- **Runtime Monitoring**: Continuous monitoring for IMU disconnection during operation
+- **UI Feedback**: The web interface clearly shows IMU status and hides IMU data when not available

+This ensures the system can operate in various hardware configurations, making it more versatile and robust.

 ### Testing the IMU

 A test script is provided to verify the MPU6050 is working correctly: